Our Programmes

 Madagascar

-The serious political crisis that the country experienced in 2009 led to a decrease in foreign investment and development funds from the usual donors, the closure of many businesses and, as a result, increased the impoverishment of a very large segment of the population.
+The serious political crisis that the country experienced from 2009 onwards led to a reduction in foreign investment and development funds from the usual donors, the closure of many businesses and, as a result, increased the impoverishment of a very large section of the population.

-The return to constitutional order and that of international partners took place in 2014 with the election of Hery Rajaonarimampianina.
-Controversial throughout his term, he did not succeed in bringing the country out of its situation.
-He was defeated in the first round of the 2018 presidential election by the two former heads of state protagonists of the 2009 crisis.
-It is Andry Rajoelina who is again at the head of the country, since January 2019.
-Since then, his power has increased considerably with the election of his supporters at the communal and legislative levels, as well as in other institutions.
+The return of both constitutional order and international partners took place in 2014 with the election of Hery Rajaonarimampianina.
+He was controversial throughout his term in office, and failed to solve the country’s difficulties.
+He was defeated in the first round of the 2018 presidential election by the two former heads of state who were the main players in the 2009 crisis.
+Andry Rajoelina has been country’s leader again since January 2019.
+Since then, his power has been considerably strengthened with the election of his supporters at local and parliamentary levels, as well as in other institutions.

-Although the national economy has recovered following this return to order and a peaceful transition, the living conditions of the majority of Malagasy people remained extremely precarious before the coronavirus pandemic.
+Although the national economy has recovered following this return to order and a peaceful transition, the living conditions of the majority of the Malagasy people were still extremely insecure before the coronavirus pandemic.
 With the pandemic, they have become much worse.

-More than a quarter of school-age children do not attend school, roads are not maintained, health, water and electricity systems are deficient, and the security situation is deplorable.
+More than a quarter of school-age children do not attend school, roads are not maintained, health, water and electricity systems are inadequate, and the security situation is appalling; all of these factors act as a brake on the country’s development.
 Access to sufficient food, water, health care, education and housing remains very difficult.
-The reality of many children and adolescents is determined by illiteracy, low levels of schooling, precarious work in the informal economy, social and family breakdown and delinquency.
-Girls, women and their children are particularly vulnerable to this situation and are the first victims.
+The reality of many children and adolescents is determined by illiteracy, low levels of education, insecure employment in the informal economy, social and family breakdown and delinquency.
+Young girls, women and their children are particularly vulnerable in this situation and are its first casualties.
 The country has an extremely high number of single-parent families.
-Very often, single mothers find themselves without a solution to provide for their family.
+In many cases, single mothers are left with no means of providing for their families.

 Facts and figures on socio-medical follow-up actions